BlencoweLab/Int-CHyMErA/README.md

 - **Intergenic-intergenic controls:** Negative controls that should not result in deletion with a fitness effect.
 The distribution of log2-fold changes (log2FC) of these controls is used to call significant effects: Deletions with a log2FC lower than the 5th percentile are assumed to mediate a significant dropout, and above the 95th percentile are assumed to mediate a significant fitness increase.
 - **Deletion specificity controls:** Each Cas9 and Cas12a part of an hgRNA desiged to crease a deletion is also present in combination with a partner targeting a distal intergenic regions.
 This control is expected to cause no or a weaker effect.
 Deletion hgRNAs where one of these controls does cause an effect are disregarded.
 - **Exon-targeting controls**: hgRNAs where either the Cas9 or Cas12a gRNA targets a coding exon as in a classic CRISPR deletion screen.
 The large majority of exon-targeting Cas9 gRNAs are derived from the [Toronto CRISPR human knockout library](https://www.addgene.org/pooled-library/moffat-crispr-knockout-tkov3/) (TKOv3).
 The Cas9 gRNAs are used to measure fitness effect of gene depletion.
 - **Exon-deletion controls:** hgRNAs designed to delete a coding exon with the Cas9 and Cas12a gRNA targeted to intronic regions on either side of the exon.
 These controls are used to assess the efficacy of the screen, and to infer the optimal fraction of overlapping deletion hgRNAs associated with a fitness phenotyope to call a region a hit by maximizing the differential between exonic deletions in fitness- vs. non-fitness genes.
+A portion of these controls were taken over from Fig. 6 of [this paper](https://pubmed.ncbi.nlm.nih.gov/32249828/).

 ### Steps